JMcK31/Dine-and-Wine/README.md

  - Pair a Wine with a food item or cuisine entered in the search bar
  - Search for a varietal Recommendation.
 Enter a wine varietal in the search

+Kudos to Amy Talbot for her help with the Typography and header